SirUli/homeassistant-magicmirror/magic_mirror/README.md

 ## Installation

-The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.
+The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

-1. [Add the add-on repository][repository] to your Hass.io instance in the Supervisor section.
+1. [Add the add-on repository][repository] to your Home Assistant instance in the Supervisor section.
 1. Install the "MagicMirror²" add-on.
 1. Start the "MagicMirror²" add-on
 1. Check the logs of the "MagicMirror²" add-on to see if everything went well.
-1. Open the dashboard at this url `http://hassio.local:8181`
+1. Open the magicmirror interface on the port 8181 of your homeassistant hostname (e.g. http://homeassistant:8181/)

 ## Addon Configuration